 I better say this straight away that I loved exploring around Kyoto and seeing all the old temples, shrines, and gardens.
 It’s one of the most culturally rich cities in all of Japan and definitely a must-see place.

 But I’m writing this from a travellers perspective and this is what the difference between Osaka and Kyoto is.

 I’ve visited Kyoto two times now spending roughly a week there and Osaka 3 times for almost a month in total.
 I can easily say that for the budget traveller looking to have fun and meet loads of cool locals Osaka is the place you want to be.

 Meeting many travellers while in Kyoto it was surprising how many of them were overlooking Osaka as a place to visit, and those that did only planned a day trip to see the castle and a quick walk around.

 But they are missing one of the most vibrant and fun cities in Japan.

 Osaka is the second biggest city in Japan and has a reputation for very friendly people who know how to eat good and party.
-It has a certain rough edge about it and very importantly a youthful vibe.
+It has a certain rough edge about it and very importantly a good vibe.

 It’s that vibe that makes it perfect for travellers, but it’s something you probably won’t pick up on when just visiting for a few hours.
 You need to hang out for a few days, especially at night when the bars and food joints explode into life.